panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 I must say that the class syntax in JavaScript does a great job to abstract from the prototypal inheritance.
 To describe the main features of the classes I didn't even have to use the word prototype.

 But the classes are built on top of the prototypal inheritance.
-Every class is a function, and when invoked as a constructor, creates an instance.
+Every class is a function, and when invoked as a constructor, it creates an instance.

 The following two code snippets are equivalent.